Valley National Bancorp (NASDAQ:VLY) Hits New 1-Year High – What’s Next?

-Valley National Bancorp (NASDAQ:VLY – Get Free Report)’s share price reached a new 52-week high on Wednesday .
-The stock traded as high as $13.16 and last traded at $13.14, with a volume of 15704420 shares traded.
-The stock had previously closed at $12.62.
+Shares of Valley National Bancorp (NASDAQ:VLY – Get Free Report) reached a new 52-week high on Wednesday .
+The company traded as high as $13.87 and last traded at $13.5650, with a volume of 531611 shares.
+The stock had previously closed at $13.62.

 Analyst Ratings Changes

-A number of research firms recently commented on VLY.
-Keefe, Bruyette & Woods raised their price objective on shares of Valley National Bancorp from $12.50 to $13.00 and gave the stock a “market perform” rating in a research note on Friday, January 30th.
-National Bankshares set a $16.00 target price on Valley National Bancorp in a research report on Friday, January 30th.
-Janney Montgomery Scott upgraded Valley National Bancorp to a “strong-buy” rating in a report on Wednesday, October 22nd.
-Hovde Group increased their price objective on Valley National Bancorp from $14.00 to $15.00 and gave the stock an “outperform” rating in a research note on Friday, January 30th.
-Finally, JPMorgan Chase & Co. raised their price objective on Valley National Bancorp from $14.00 to $14.50 and gave the stock an “overweight” rating in a research report on Tuesday, December 16th.
-Two research analysts have rated the stock with a Strong Buy rating, eleven have assigned a Buy rating and four have given a Hold rating to the company.
-According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $14.20.
+Several research firms have commented on VLY.
+Royal Bank Of Canada upped their price objective on shares of Valley National Bancorp from $13.00 to $14.00 and gave the company an “outperform” rating in a report on Friday, January 30th.
+TD Cowen upped their price target on shares of Valley National Bancorp from $15.00 to $16.00 and gave the company a “buy” rating in a research note on Friday, January 30th.
+Keefe, Bruyette & Woods raised their price objective on shares of Valley National Bancorp from $12.50 to $13.00 and gave the stock a “market perform” rating in a research report on Friday, January 30th.
+Zacks Research cut Valley National Bancorp from a “strong-buy” rating to a “hold” rating in a report on Tuesday, December 9th.
+Finally, UBS Group assumed coverage on Valley National Bancorp in a research report on Monday, December 15th.
+They issued a “buy” rating and a $15.00 target price on the stock.
+Two analysts have rated the stock with a Strong Buy rating, twelve have given a Buy rating and three have assigned a Hold rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $14.20.

-Institutional investors have recently bought and sold shares of the stock.
-First Horizon Corp lifted its position in shares of Valley National Bancorp by 52.5% in the fourth quarter.
-First Horizon Corp now owns 3,219 shares of the company’s stock worth $38,000 after buying an additional 1,108 shares during the last quarter.
-Atlantic Union Bankshares Corp acquired a new stake in Valley National Bancorp in the 2nd quarter worth approximately $39,000.
-Geneos Wealth Management Inc. bought a new stake in Valley National Bancorp during the fourth quarter worth approximately $39,000.
-Hantz Financial Services Inc. grew its holdings in Valley National Bancorp by 11,831.1% during the second quarter.
-Hantz Financial Services Inc. now owns 5,369 shares of the company’s stock valued at $48,000 after purchasing an additional 5,324 shares during the last quarter.
-Finally, Smartleaf Asset Management LLC raised its position in shares of Valley National Bancorp by 77.4% in the third quarter.
-Smartleaf Asset Management LLC now owns 4,574 shares of the company’s stock valued at $48,000 after purchasing an additional 1,996 shares during the period.
-61.00% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of VLY.
+Azora Capital LP acquired a new position in shares of Valley National Bancorp during the 3rd quarter worth $103,120,000.
+Norges Bank acquired a new stake in Valley National Bancorp in the fourth quarter valued at about $71,554,000.
+UBS Group AG grew its position in Valley National Bancorp by 404.7% in the third quarter.
+UBS Group AG now owns 5,867,611 shares of the company’s stock valued at $62,197,000 after acquiring an additional 4,704,971 shares during the last quarter.
+Holocene Advisors LP acquired a new position in Valley National Bancorp during the third quarter worth about $34,593,000.
+Finally, Artemis Investment Management LLP lifted its holdings in shares of Valley National Bancorp by 252.9% in the fourth quarter.
+Artemis Investment Management LLP now owns 3,910,203 shares of the company’s stock worth $45,671,000 after acquiring an additional 2,802,080 shares during the last quarter.
+Institutional investors own 61.00% of the company’s stock.

 Valley National Bancorp (NASDAQ: VLY) is a regional bank holding company headquartered in Wayne, New Jersey, offering a comprehensive suite of commercial and consumer banking products and services.
 Through its banking subsidiary, Valley National Bank, the company provides deposit accounts, residential and commercial lending, mortgage services, treasury and cash management, foreign exchange and trade finance solutions.
 Complementary wealth management and insurance offerings round out its financial services platform, catering to individual, small-business and corporate clients.